 The classic, award-winning Gregory Baltoro 75 internal frame backpack boasts a wealth of access points, an array of trail-worthy features and an innovative, custom-fit suspension system that combine to make this 4300+ cubic inch pack a backcountry workhorse.

 Determined to avoid the failings of ill-fitting backpacks, Gregory has equipped the Baltoro 75 with the high-performance Response Automatic Angle Adjust (A3) suspension system.
 Designed to flex with the natural movements of your body, a “wishbone” 7075 aluminum alloy wire frame works in tandem with an HDPE framesheet to distribute weight evenly, providing superior load stability, comfort and range of motion.
 A composite EVA foam backpanel offers breathability and support while resting comfortably against your back.
 Extensive, contoured padding in the harness, lumbar area, and hipbelt further enhance both fit and comfort.
 A removable shim of EVA foam can be used or removed to beef up the lumbar padding to best suit your preference.
 The pre-curved shoulder straps and hipbelt fins move independently of one another to mirror your every movement on-trail or off.
 These components are available in varying sizes, allowing you to customize the Baltoro 75 to deliver the best fit for backpackers of all shapes and sizes.
+If you require customization of components, please leave detailed instructions about what size hipbelt and/or harness you need in the “Order Comment” field on the “Order Review” screen at checkout or call us at 1.800.617.0643 to place your customized order directly with one of our Gear Specialists.
 A sternum strap and load-lifter straps further enhance the pack’s fit and ensure the stability of your load.

 A lashed divider separates the top and front-entry main compartment of the Baltoro 75 from a lower sleeping bag compartment, allowing for organization and separation of wet and dry gear.
 When hauling longer items or in need of access between the two compartments, you can unhook the divider and convert the Baltoro 75 to a single, large compartment.
 The extendible lid of the Baltoro 75 includes a weather-resistant zippered pocket for stowing gear and can be detached entirely to save weight.
 The pack has a wealth of other organizational features, including an enormous zippered front pocket, dual zippered bellows side pockets, two sizable and separated lid pockets, and a smaller zip pocket on the underside of the lid.